awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + **Handler** - Used as the first step in the workflow.
 This class queries data from the Amazon RDS instance.
 + **HandlerVoiceNot** - Used as the second step in the workflow that sends out messages over multiple channels.
 + **RDSGetStudents** - Queries data from the student table using the JDBC API.
-+ **SendNotifications** - Uses the AWS SDK for Java V2 to invoke the SNS, Pinpoint, and SES services.
++ **SendNotifications** - Uses the AWS SDK for Java V2 to invoke the Amazon SNS, Amazon Pinpoint, and Amazon SES services.
 + **Student** - A Java class that defines data members to store student data.

 ### ConnectionHelper class